scriptkiddienotes/learning-log/about.md

 ---
 layout: default
-title: About
+title: about
 permalink: /about/
 ---

-# About
+# about

 I’m documenting my learning journey across system internals and security.

-- Email: you@example.com
+No boxes.
+Just flow, code, and curiosity.

 - GitHub: [scriptkiddienotes](https://github.com/scriptkiddienotes)